fan-of123/PartyTime/README.md

 PartyTime is a datapack that enables you to use fireworks and fireworks explosions as VFX and SFX without damaging players, making use of subtick timing popularized by BigPapi's Delta!
-For Minecraft java edition 1.20.
+For Minecraft java edition 1.20.4 (also has a 1.20.2 branch).
 For the nerds: Details on how to mesh this pack with your own at the bottom.

-Instructions for use: Download the datapack and put it into your `datapacks` folder.

 # Instant Explosions

-To create a damageless explosion: This datapack has two functions for instantanous explosions, listed below:
+This datapack has two functions for instantanous explosions, listed below:

 `/function n_fwk:api/burst_macro`: This function will create a fireworks explosion at the location it is run.
-It is a macro function, where in the 'nbt' field you will pass the NBT of the entire fireworks entity as you would use in a /summon command
+It is a macro function, where in the 'nbt' field you will pass the NBT of the entire fireworks entity as you would use in a /summon command.

 Example use:

 >`/function n_fwk:api/burst_macro {nbt:{FireworksItem:{id:"firework_rocket",Count:1,tag:{Fireworks:{Explosions:[{Type:0,Colors:[I;16755553]}]}}}}}`

 `/function n_fwk:api/burst_storage`: This function will create a fireworks explosion at the location it is run.
 This is *not* a macro function.
-Instead, it will look for NBT in the path `api.nbt` in the storage `n_fwk:storage`
+Instead, it will look for NBT in the path `api.nbt` in the storage `n_fwk:storage`.
+Data stored in `api.nbt` is not changed by the datapack, so this is ideal for if you want to spawn multiple identical explosions.

 Example use: